dasch-swiss/dsp-tools/README.md

 If configured correctly, you will see style violations in the "Problems" tab.

+Make sure to set the docstring format to "google-notypes" in the VSCode settings:
+VS Code > Settings > Auto Docstring: Docstring Format > google-notypes.

 ### PyCharm

 In PyCharm, mypy is available as [plugin](https://plugins.jetbrains.com/plugin/11086-mypy), and many style checks can be enabled in Settings > Editor > Inspections > Python.

+Make sure to set the docstring format to "Google notypes" in the PyCharm settings:
+PyCharm > Settings > Tools > Python Integrated Tools > Docstring format: Google notypes

 ## Contributing to the documentation